gabriele-h/almapipo/README.md

 The following will import the CSV lines to the table `source_csv` and create a generator of alma\_ids.
-If you want to make sure you are handling, valid alma\_ids only, set `validation` in CsvHelper, which checks whether the first column contained a valid `alma_id`.
+If you want to make sure you are handling, valid alma\_ids only, set `validation` in CsvHelper, which checks whether the first column contained a valid `almaid`.
 Defaults to False.

 ```python
 from almapipo import almapipo, db_connect, input_helpers